ncagle/DNS-over-HTTPS/State-of-curl-CI.md

 * Merging and de-duplication of all Linux workflows on GitHub Actions by @mback2k, see e.g. [#9501](https://github.com/curl/curl/pull/9501)
 * Introduce new (eventually better) ways to build and test for Windows by @mback2k, e.g. using WSL for test servers on Windows or Wine for curl on Linux

+Visibility issues:

+Appveyor and Zuul both appear as a single CI job on GitHub, while still having many sub-job.
+A single :x: in the list, can then mean one to 25 failures.
+Flaky, or not flaky.

 # Proposals

 ## Containerised builds